On Eigenvalues of Geometrically Finite Hyperbolic Manifolds with Infinite Volume: Preliminaries

-\item Min-max Theorem for Self-Adjoint Operators The Laplacian operator acting on functions on $M$ is a self-adjoint operator by \cite{Hislop1994}.
-Min-max characterization of the eigenvalues of a possibly unbounded operator can be useful when we have some inequalities regarding eigenvalues or eigenfunctions.
-It will also be used in a critical way when we restrict eigenfunctions on $M$ to its core $\widetilde{M}$.
-We only study discrete eigenvalues $<\frac{(n-2)^2}{12}$, and they are below the essential spectrum (see Theorem 2.12 of \cite{Hislop1994}).
-The following Min-max theorem \cite{teschlmathematical} is used later: \begin{theorem} Let A be a self-adjoint operator, and let ${\lambda_{1}\leq \lambda_{2}\leq \lambda_{3}\leq \cdots } $ be the eigenvalues of A below the essential spectrum.
+\item Min-max Theorem for Self-Adjoint Operators The Laplace-Beltrami operator of a noncompact geometrically finite manifold is self-adjoint (see \cite{Hislop1994}).
+Recall that the discrete eigenvalues are less than $\frac{(n-1)^2}{4}$, which is the bottom of the essential spectrum (see [\citenum{Hislop1994}, Theorem 2.12]).
+The following Min-max theorem \cite{teschlmathematical} is used later: \begin{theorem} Let $A$ be a self-adjoint operator, and let ${\lambda_{0}\leq \lambda_{1}\leq \lambda_{2}\leq \lambda_{3}\leq \cdots } $ be the eigenvalues of $A$ below the essential spectrum $\sigma _{ess}(A)$.
 Then